cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 ![](screencaps/section32step4b.png)

-Verify that service plug-in are installed properly.
+Next, verify that service plug-in are installed properly.

 5. In your terminal type: